smulas-pioneer/aap-poc/README.md

 - ~~200% on simulation to be fixed~~.
 - Alert text align left
 - Include radar axes in fake radar simulaton
-- Fix Quantity and Amount editing on holdings
+- ~~Fix Quantity and Amount editing on holdings~~
+- Performance contribution sec names instead of isin
+- Risk return, bigger circles.